August 19, 2013

 Are the characters interesting?
 What performances stand out?

 This is a tricky question and outlines a possible challenge.
 First of all, Anna Karina is stunning in her first significant role and owns the screen.
 She’s at her best while performing for the camera through song and various antics.
-The challenge comes with the plot, which doesn’t feel true to the character.
+The challenge comes with the plot, which doesn’t feel true.
 She belittles Émile to have a baby, and this story line feels beneath her.
 He’s hardly a model of goodness and has few issues hooking up with other women during their down times.
 We don’t want them to be together, so the focus on her maternal desires is frustrating.
-Jean-Paul Belmondo is more likable as Alfred and a better partner for Angela’s personality.
+Jean-Paul Belmondo is more likable as Alfred and a better partner.
 He’s desperately in love with her and will do anything.
 While he might not be a great father, he doesn’t have the nasty moods of his counterpart. Émile seems to come around in the end, but I don’t get the sense they’ll live happily ever after.

 Does Godard avoid the "sophomore slump"?
 If so, how does that happen?

 A Woman is a Woman lacks the influence of Breathless, but it’s hardly a step backward for Godard.
 He continues to take chances and step away from typical cinema.
-He discovers his muse with Karina and creates the perfect star vehicle for her.
+He discovers his muse with Karina and creates the perfect star vehicle.
 This film’s strongest legacy is her career, which included memorable pictures with Godard and other top directors.
-Certain moments in this movie don’t ring true, but they barely slow down the momentum.
+Certain moments don’t ring true, but they barely slow down the momentum.
 What we remember are shots of Karina gliding through Paris and charming onlookers with a mere glance.
 Godard was just getting started, but there were few doubts that we here to stay.

 Next week, I’ll join Tupac and Janet and discover John Singleton’s Poetic Justice.